jgm/pandoc/doc/lua-filters.md

 ## Creating a handout from a paper

-This filter extracts all the numbered examples, section headers, block quotes from a document, in addition to any divs with class `handout`:
+This filter extracts all the numbered examples, section headers, block quotes, and figures from a document, in addition to any divs with class `handout`.
+(Note that only blocks at the "outer level" are included; this ignores blocks inside nested constructs, like list items.)

 ``` lua
 function Pandoc(doc)